 Rounded shoulders in this position crowds the shoulder joint and can lead to or prolong shoulder impingement and pain.
 Regaining proprioception of the shoulder girdle and upper limb requires concentrated work, as most people have not previously needed to focus so intently on such controlled motions.
 The concentrated effort, however, has a substantial reward, as good scapulothoracic control is the key to avoiding further shoulder problems once your adhesive capsulitis has been rehabilitated.

 Proprioceptive exercises might include activities such as rolling a ball on a surface with your hand, holding a weight up overhead in lying while you move your shoulder, or pushups on an unstable surface.
 Advanced exercises may include activities such as ball throwing or catching overhead once you gain that range of motion.

 As mentioned above, adhesive capsulitis can unfortunately be a slow problem to resolve.
 You may need therapy treatments for three to four months or longer before you get full shoulder motion and function back, and you will need to also continue your home exercise program for at least as long.

-If conservative treatment at Holsman Physical Therapy and Rehabilitation P.C. is not progressing as quickly as your Physical Therapist would expect, then more aggressive intervention may be required.
+If conservative treatment at Holsman Physical Therapy and Wellness P.C. is not progressing as quickly as your Physical Therapist would expect, then more aggressive intervention may be required.

-Holsman Physical Therapy and Rehabilitation P.C. provides services for Physical Therapy in Clifton and Fair Lawn.
+Holsman Physical Therapy and Wellness P.C. provides services for Physical Therapy in Clifton and Fair Lawn.